site supervisor

 work environment

-There is an office that you will work out of for some duties, but a majority of your role will take place on-site.
+You work in an office as a site supervisor, but most of your duties take place on-site.
 This is because the safety aspect requires supervision and a hands-on approach.
-Travel will be involved, including possible out-of-state trips, if you supervise multiple projects, and this expands the number of hours that you are away from home during the week.
-These projects belong to both the public and the private sector.
+That means you work outdoors in all weather, often in noisy and dusty conditions.
+The role involves travelling, including possible long-distance site visits, if you supervise multiple projects.
+This increases the hours that you are away from home during the week.
+As a site supervisor, you can work on projects in the public or private sector.

 -